sfbrigade/intentional-walk/README.md

       ios % pod install
       ```

-   - For Android development, first install Android Studio: https://developer.android.com/studio
+   - For **Android** development, first install Android Studio: https://developer.android.com/studio

-      - For Mac OS X, configure your shell environment to reference the newly installed
+      - For **Mac OS X**, configure your shell environment to reference the newly installed
          developer tools.
 In the standard Mac OS Terminal, edit (or create, if needed)
          your .bash_profile in your home directory and add the following (assuming
          default installation locations):